How To Get Rid Of Bed Bugs

 Containment and Prevention

-While trapping bed bugs can help monitor an infestation, it won’t get rid of bedbugs completely.
+While trapping bed bugs can help monitor an infestation, it won’t get rid of bed bugs completely.
 However, it can slow their spread while you arrange for professional treatment.

 One of the most effective methods is sealing your mattress and box spring in a plastic bag, which traps all the bugs inside, preventing them from escaping or feeding.
 Over time, this can help reduce their numbers, but it won’t eliminate them entirely.
 If you’re planning to buy a new mattress, you’ll need to ensure the infestation has been fully eradicated first to prevent re-infestation.

 Placing sticky traps and bed bug interceptors under bed legs, furniture, and affected areas can capture bed bugs as they move.
-These traps help monitor infestation levels and confirm their presence, but they won’t eliminate bedbugs completely.
+These traps help monitor infestation levels and confirm their presence, but they won’t eliminate bed bugs completely.
 A professional exterminator is necessary to fully remove them.

-Cleaning Tips
+Cleaning Advice

-Discarding Infested Items
+When to Discard Infested Items

 Bed Bug Treatment Methods